-New grant to help prosecute DUI cases in Horry, Georgetown Counties
+New grant to help prosecute DUI cases in Horry, Georgetown counties

 HORRY COUNTY, S.C.
-(WBTW) — The 15th Circuit Solicitor’s Office recently was awarded a state-funded grant to help prosecute DUI cases in Horry and Georgetown County.
+(WBTW) — The 15th Circuit Solicitor’s Office recently has been awarded a state-funded grant to help prosecute DUI cases in Horry and Georgetown counties.

-This is the third time the solicitor’s office has received the $80,000 grant, which goes towards hiring and mentoring a prosecutor that will focus 100% of their time to DUI-related cases.
+This is the third time the solicitor’s office has received the $80,000 grant, which goes toward hiring and mentoring a prosecutor who will focus 100% of their time on DUI-related cases.

 The grant, funded by DUI fees and fines, as well as some national funds, was awarded by the South Carolina Department of Public Safety.